exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 - Select Mailgun
 - Enter any value for the API key (it's not used but required)
 - Enter your domain
+- Under "Email info" → "Sender email address", enter an email address that is verified in SES
 - Save settings

+**Important**: The sender email address must be verified in Amazon SES or belong to a verified domain in SES.
+Without this, you will encounter "Email address is not verified" errors when sending newsletters.

 ### 7. Restart Ghost